Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 They’re an ancient breed with a history intertwined with the islanders’ lives.
 Their resilience and gentle temperament make them cherished companions.

-The Hackney Horse, known for its high-stepping action, originated in England in the 18th century.
-These horses stand around 14 to 16 hands high, often bay, brown, or chestnut.
+The Hackney Horse, admired for its high-stepping action, originated in England in the 18th century.
+These horses stand around 14 to 16 hands high and are often bay, brown, or chestnut.

-Hackneys are known for their lively trot and elegant movement, making them popular in carriage driving and show rings.
+Hackneys display a lively trot and elegant movement, making them popular in carriage driving and show rings.
 They have a refined build, a graceful neck, and powerful legs.

-They come in various colors, including grey, bay, and dun.
-Highland Ponies were traditionally used for farm work and as riding ponies.
+They come in a variety of colors, including grey, bay, and dun.
+Traditionally, Highland Ponies served as farm workers and riding ponies.

-They’re known for their hardiness and ability to work in tough conditions.
-Their calm and friendly nature makes them great for work and family riding.
+Renowned for their hardiness, they excel in tough conditions.
+Their calm and friendly nature makes them ideal for work and family riding.

-They’re used for heavy draft work and are known for their gentle disposition and willingness to work.
+They’re used for heavy draft work and have a gentle disposition and willingness to work.
 Shires have a history of pulling heavy loads, from farm equipment to brewery wagons.

-Despite their size, they’re known for their calm and friendly nature.
+Despite their size, they’re calm and friendly.
 Their power and presence make them impressive in parades and competitions.

 Known for their endurance and intelligence, Galiceños were used for herding and riding.
 They’re quick and agile, making them ideal for various equestrian activities.